githubEdit

 Generating Miner Private Key

-Generate Key chain using Stacks CLI tool.
+Generate Key chain using Stacks CLIarrow-up-right tool.
 Stacks CLI can be installed using:

 npm install -g @stacks/cli